Side Information Fusion for Recommender Systems over Heterogeneous Information Network

 \section{Metagraph Construction and Feature Extraction}

 In this section, we elaborate on the MF part for metagraph based feature extraction.
 In Section~\ref{sec-mg-construction}, we introduce the method for constructing metagraphs in HIN.
 Then, we show how to compute the user-item similarity matrices in Section~\ref{sec-mg-sim}.
-Finally, in Section~\ref{sec-mg-latent-features}, we obtain latent features from the the user-item matrices using MF-based approaches.
+Finally, in Section~\ref{sec-mg-latent-features}, we obtain latent features from the user-item matrices using MF-based approaches.
 The main novelty of our approach is the design of the MF part, which extracts and combines latent features from each metagraph before they are fed to the FM part.
-Further, as existing methods are only for computing similarity matrices based on metapaths, we show how similarity can be computer for metagraphs.
+Further, as existing methods are only for computing similarity matrices based on metapath, we show how similarity can be computed for metagraph.